LukasRos/JSONInclude-PHP/README.md

      }
     }

+The include symbol can also be changed in case a leading "@" is used for a different purpose.

 ## What is JSONInclude-PHP?
 A simple parser for JSONInclude as a reference implementation written in PHP.

+## How can I use it?

+1. Add `"lukasros/json-include": "dev-master` to the composer.json file for your project.
+2. Install/update dependencies with composer.
+3. Initialize an instance in your code:

+    $jsonInclude = new JSONInclude();

+4. Load and parse a JSON file:

+    $parsedJson = $jsonInclude->parseFileWithIncludes('filename.json');

+Please check the `demo` folder for an example.

 ## Who's behind it?
 JSONInclude-PHP was created by Lukas Rosenstock.
 Contact me through my website at [lukasrosenstock.net](http://lukasrosenstock.net/).